-The film’s message is identical with Klaatu’s.
-The human race is prone to violence and destruction, and the Earth is paying the price.
+Klaatu’s message is that humans are prone to violence and destruction, and the Earth is paying the price.

 The 1951 movie ends with a question: can humans change their ways before it’s too late?
-In the remake, the question has already been answered for us by distant alien beings.
-Humans are judged to be helplessly, insatiably destructive – and not worth saving.
+In the remake, the question is answered for us: humans are helplessly, insatiably destructive – and not worth saving.

 The film backs this up in a number of ways:

-- At their first encounter, a soldier shoots Klaatu even before knowing why he’s come to Earth.
+- A soldier shoots Klaatu even before knowing why he’s come to Earth.

 - Humans have little respect for life.
-The engineer who gets trapped with the automaton in the drill room is left to die while his colleagues watch on.
+When an engineer is trapped in the drill room his colleagues leave him to die.